gbeckers/Birdwatcher/docs/recipes/detectmovement.rst

   :width: 720
   :class: custom-image

-A bird jumps from one perch to the other.
+Indeed, that is the bird jumping from one perch to the other.
 We can quantify the amount of movement in the frame by counting the number of detected pixels:

 .. code-block:: python